 Paper Boat is an Indian snack and beverage brand that has defined its own path.
 In categories where many have jumped on the ‘health’ trend, Paper Boat is instead famed for updating products from yesteryear.
 Traditional snacks and beverages are given a 21st century makeover, appealing to nostalgia, whilst being sophisticated enough for Indian consumers.

-Pick your moment: Tweet thisauthentic disruption does not have to mean re-engineering your whole offer.
+Pick your moment: authentic disruption does not have to mean re-engineering your whole offer.
 Brand perceptions can be shifted through a strategy of creating surprising experiences that capture your brand essence, and yet challenge preconceived norms.
 Big or small, by executing a clear strategy over time, these unexpected moments can add up to genuine disruption.

 How do you disrupt with an established brand?
 For example, one which makes air fresheners, not a product typically front of mind when you’re in-store.
 Glade captured the sensory nature of their offer and took it to the extreme with a pop-up gallery installation: the ‘Museum of Feelings.’
 The exterior of the Museum lit up with biometric colour reflecting the mood of the city using weather and stock exchange data.
 Each room captured emotion, from calm to exhilaration and joy, with a link to the brand’s fragrance range.
 A hands-on experience which linked Glade’s offer to a memory, this beautiful and impressive disruption became a must-see experiential attraction, visited by 56,000 people during three weeks of New York City’s busy holiday season.